CFED thanks the many people whose support, guidance, advice, knowledge and patience were invaluable to this project.

 Our appreciation goes to Assets & Opportunity Network Steering Committee who provided guidance and overall direction on the Assets & Opportunity Initiative.
 The Network Steering Committee members include:

-Christina Barsky (360 Strategies), Tamika S. Edwards (Southern Bancorp Community Partners), Lisa Forti (Alameda County Social Services / Alameda County Community Asset Network, California), Lucy Gorham (University of North Carolina – Chapel Hill), Margaret Miley (The Midas Collaborative), Lucy Mullany (Illinois Asset Building Group), Victor Ramirez (Center for Asset Building Opportunities/Citi Community Development), Kate Richey (Oklahoma Policy Institute), David Rothstein (Policy Matters Ohio), Diana Stone (Seattle-King County Asset Building Collaborative, Washington), Kaye Schmitz (Florida Prosperity Partnership).
+Christina Barsky (Strategies 360), Tawney Brunsch (Lakota Funds), Tamika S. Edwards (Southern Bancorp Community Partners), Lisa Forti (Alameda County Social Services / Alameda County Community Asset Network, California), Lucy Gorham (University of North Carolina – Chapel Hill), Margaret Miley (The Midas Collaborative), Lucy Mullany (Illinois Asset Building Group), Victor Ramirez (Center for Asset Building Opportunities/Citi Community Development), Kate Richey (Oklahoma Policy Institute), David Rothstein (Neighborhood Housing Services of Greater Cleveland), Kaye Schmitz (Florida Prosperity Partnership).

 In addition, CFED thanks each of the Lead State and Lead Local Organizations who use Scorecard resources to raise the visibility of financial security and opportunity issues across the country.

-The Assets & Opportunity Scorecard was made possible through the generous support of the Ford Foundation, Northwest Area Foundation, Charles Stewart Mott Foundation, Paul G. Allen Foundation, Walter S. Johnson Foundation and the Surdna Foundation.
+The Assets & Opportunity Scorecard was made possible through the generous support of the Ford Foundation, Northwest Area Foundation, Paul G. Allen Family Foundation, Walter S. Johnson Foundation and the Surdna Foundation

 A tremendous amount of CFED staff time and talent was devoted to the creation of the Scorecard.
-We are deeply appreciative of the contributions of the Scorecard team of Jennifer Brooks, LeElaine Comer, Dara Duratinsky, Ethan Geiling, Jennifer Medina, Roberto Arjona, Kristin Lawton, Sean Luechtefeld, Veronica Weis, Lauren Williams, Meredith Decker, Elvis Guzman, Jessica Morales, Michelle Nguyen, Lebaron Sims, Jr. and Kasey Wiedrich, as well as many other members of the CFED staff, current and former, whose assistance was invaluable.
+We are deeply appreciative of the contributions of the Scorecard team of Roberto Arjona, Jennifer Brooks, Dara Duratinsky, Ethan Geiling, Kristin Lawton, Sean Luechtefeld, Jennifer Medina, Emory Nelms, Lebaron Sims, Jr., Veronica Weis and Kasey Wiedrich, as well as many other members of the CFED staff, current and former, whose assistance was invaluable.
 Special thanks to consultants Dave Kalbfleish and Amy Saltzman.
 The Assets & Opportunity Scorecard would not be possible without the support and leadership of CFED President Andrea Levere, CFED Founder and Board President Robert Friedman, Chief Program Officer Ida Rademacher and Chief External Relations Officer Kim Pate.